lasdem/ollama_smart_proxy/docs/KNOWN_ISSUES.md

 # Known Issues - Logging v3.3

+## 0. CRITICAL requests are not longer processed since latest logging changes!
+## 0.1.
+CRITICAL LOGGING in JSON is still broken for litellm and uvicorn, maybe just deactivate those logs?

 ## 1. Exception Tracebacks Show in Plain Text

 **Issue**: When an exception occurs in the application, the traceback is displayed in plain text format even when `LOG_FORMAT=json`.